Last updated: 2026-02-19

 0338444 Peter Carbonetto 2025-12-19

-Observe that the autocorrelation is mostly near zero for the WCs (right).
+Observe that the autocorrelation is mostly near zero for the WCs (right-hand plot).

-Another way to illustrate the decorrelating effect of the DWT is to compute the sample correlations:
+Another way to illustrate the decorrelating effect of the DWT is to compute the sample correlations.
+Compare the sample correlations in the original data space to the sample correlations in the wavelet space:

 cY <- cor(Y)